Soylent Grün ist Menschenfleisch

 Third-party cookies will be devoured by progress; they are losing traction within the browser and mobile apps.
 Safari has long blocked them by default.
 Chrome has not.
 Mozilla has considered it.
 Their descendants may be cookie-less tracking mechanisms, which the web titans are already investigating.
 This isn’t necessarily a bad thing.
 Done well, a tracking mechanism can be limited to an app’s sandboxed perspective as opposed to full view of a device.
 Such a restriction can limit the correlation of a user’s activity, thereby tipping the balance back towards privacy.

 If you rely on advertising to feed your company and you do not control the browser, you risk going hungry.
 For example, only Chrome embeds the Flash plugin.
-A plugin that eternally produces vulnerabilities while coincidentally playing videos for a revenue-generating site.
+An eternally vulnerable plugin that coincidentally plays videos for a revenue-generating site.

 There are few means to make the browser an agent that prioritizes a user’s desires over a site’s.
-The Ghostery plugin is an active counteraction to tracking; it’s available for all the major browsers.
-Mozilla’s Lightbeam does not block tracking mechanisms by default; it reveals how interconnected tracking has become due to ubiquitous cookies.
+The Ghostery plugin is one tracking countermeasure available for all major browsers.
+Mozilla’s Lightbeam experiment does not block tracking mechanisms by default; it reveals how interconnected tracking has become due to ubiquitous cookies.

 Browsers are becoming more secure, but they need a site’s cooperation to protect personal information.
 At the very least, sites should be using HTTPS to protect traffic as it flows from browser to server.
 To do so is laudable yet insufficient for protecting data.
 And even this positive step moves slowly.
 Privacy on mobile devices moves perhaps even more slowly.
 The recent iOS 7 finally forbids apps from accessing a device’s unique identifier, while Android struggles to offer comprehensive tools.